summa-dev/API/README.md

 import { IncrementalMerkleSumTree } from 'pyt-merkle-sum-tree';
 ```

-`Prover` is a class that contains the core methods to let CEXs provide credible Proof Of Solvency to its users while maintaining secrecy over their Business Information thanks to zkSNARKs.
+`Prover` is a class that contains the core APis to let CEXs provide credible Proof Of Solvency to its users.
-The proof doesn't reveal any information such as the total balances of each useru, the number of users and the total amount of liabilities of the exchange.
+The proof doesn't reveal any information such as the total balances of each user, the number of users and the total amount of liabilities of the exchange.

-`UserVerifier` is a class that contains the core methods to let a user verify the solvency of a CEX.
+`UserVerifier` is a class that contains the core APIs to let a user verify the proof that has been provided them by the exchange.

 `IncrementalMerkleSumTree` is a class that contains the core methods to create a Merkle Sum Tree from a csv file containing the username and balances of its users.
 More information about Merkle Sum Tree can be found at [pyt-merkle-sum-tree](https://github.com/pan-y-tomate/pyt-merkle-sum-tree).